 - melted cheese and vegemite on toast or an English muffin

 - pancakes with yoghurt and fruit.

 If you don’t look forward to your school lunch, then change what you are preparing.
 School lunches don’t have to be boring.
-Does your mum or dad usually make your school lunch?
+Does a parent or carer usually make your school lunch?
 If you don’t like what they make for you, talk to them about what you would like instead.
 Tell them what sandwich fillings you like, or what your favourite healthy snacks are.

 Here are some suggestions:

 - Chicken, grated carrot, cucumber and cream cheese pita bread

 - Turkey, cheese and salad on multigrain bread with cranberry sauce